 For the companies that can do the aforementioned, it will create new, substantive opportunities that will aid the growth and success of your company.
 More importantly, it will improve your company’s chance for long-term success and push out the B2B companies that are slow to adopt technology.

-Let’s jump into seven ways you can use B2B wholesale eCommerce software to capitalize on these trends.
+Let’s jump into seven ways you can use a B2B eCommerce platform to capitalize on these trends.

 7 B2B eCommerce Must-have Features

 1. Advanced Pricing